How to Choose the Best Style Wig

-Your face shape has a lot to do with how a style looks on you.
+Your face shape has a lot to do with how a haircut or wig style looks on you.
 Although everyone’s face shape is unique, most faces will match closely to one of seven basic shapes.
 The easiest way to determine the shape of your face is to start by pulling your hair away from your face.
 Look in the mirror and take note of where the widest part of your face is.
 Is it your forehead, cheekbones, or perhaps it’s your jaw?
 Take a look at your chin and decide what shape it is – is it round or pointed?
 Ultimately, you want to picture an imaginary line going around the edge of your face.
 What shape is it?

 Below is a description of the seven common face shapes and their distinct characteristics.
-Included are tips for the most flattering cuts and styles to match each shape, as well as information on styles to avoid.
+Included are tips for the most flattering cuts and styles to match each shape, as well as information on which styles to avoid.

 Oblong face shapes are characterized by having a very long, narrow bone structure.
 You may also have a long, thin neck.
 By choosing the right style hair, you can create the illusion of more oval face shape.
 Add the appearance of width and fullness at the sides by choosing a wig with soft curls and waves.
 A fringe or half bang across the forehead as this will help shorten the appearance of your face.
 Avoid one length cuts and or styles with short layers that add volume to the crown area of the head.

 Characterized by a small or narrow forehead and a rather large, pouchy-appearing jaw line, the pear shaped face is the least common of face shapes among women.
 Styles that add volume from your eyes to the crown of your head typically look great on pear-shaped faces.
 Full, layered looks can deflect attention from the middle of your face.
 A classic shag hairstyle looks wonderful, as you can comb the hair close to your head on the sides and at the nape.
 Avoid jaw length, blunt cuts.